 - I like to rub a toothpick along the edges of each cookie before dipping to remove any crumbs.

-- Use a clean toothpick each time you dip into the food coloring to avoid contamination.
+- Use a clean toothpick each time you dip into the food coloring to avoid contamination, as well as cross-color blending.

 - I used Wilton gel food colors in Ivory, Brown, Copper and Orange for a pretty autumn look.
 You can vary the colors to suit your taste/decor.